The Fuel Project

 Fuel Project The Shift film tv decarbonisation sustainable production creative industry london

-The Shift represents Phase Two of The Fuel Project and is the first report of its kind to set out a clear decarbonisation pathway for transport and power in the film and TV industry.
-The Fuel Project has brought together film agencies, sustainability consultants, academia, suppliers, producers, broadcasters, streamers, major studios and more, to develop these decarbonisation scenarios and timelines for the industry.
+The Shift Report represents Phase Two of The Fuel Project and is the first report of its kind to set out a clear decarbonisation pathway for transport and power in the film and TV industry.

 This study delivers on three key goals: